Suzie Collier

-Suzie (Susan) Collier is a British conductor, violinist, and music educator.
-She is known for her innovative work with orchestras and musicians worldwide, including collaborations with her son, Jacob Collier.
-In addition to performing, she gives masterclasses at leading institutions, hosts the Suzie Explores podcast, and curates the Suzie Explores Creativity Retreats.
+Susan Collier is a British conductor, violinist, and music educator.
+She is known for her work with orchestras and musicians worldwide and for collaborating with her son, Jacob Collier.
 Collier was appointed a Fellow of the Royal Academy of Music in 2021.

 Early life and education

 Collier was born in London to professional violinists Derek Collier and Lila Wong.
 She gave her first public performance as a violinist at the age of three.
 At 18, she received the Sisselle Wray scholarship to study at the Royal Academy of Music, where she was awarded an Associate of the Royal College of Music (ARCM) Violin Performers' Diploma, a Licentiate of the Royal Academy of Music (LRAM) Violin Teachers' Diploma, and a Graduate of the Royal Schools of Music (GRSM) degree, all with Honours.

 Career

 Teaching and mentorship

 Collier began her teaching career in 1986 as a violin professor at the Junior Department of the Royal Academy of Music.
 Many of her students have since pursued professional careers in music including Thomas Gould, Mayah Kadish and Francesca Barritt.
 In recognition of her contribution to the music profession, she was appointed a Fellow of the Royal Academy of Music (FRAM) in 2021.

 Additionally, she has given various masterclasses at institutions including the Royal Academy of Music, Guildhall School of Music and Drama, the University of Cambridge, the Massachusetts Institute of Technology in Boston (MIT), Grace Farms, University of Michigan and others.